echo4922/BMI_RNA_SEQ_THESIS_23/README.md

 RNA-SEQ Analysis Graduate Research by Eddie Cho

 How to analyze RNA sequencing Data <br />
-Student's guide to analyze Biological Data for students by a student (me) <br />
+Student's guide to analyze Biological Data, specifcally RNA-sequencing data  for students by a student (me) <br />

 To keep track record of what I am doing for Master's Thesis as Bioinformatics student, I have decided to create a github page.
 I'm not an expert by all means.
 After all, I am just a student trying to figure things out.
 Three specific purposes for this github repository: <br />